walterxie/MEP-tutorial/README.md

 Please follow these steps after launching TreeAnnotator:

 1. Set 10% as the burn-in percentage;
-2. Select "MAP (CCD, AIC selected)" as the "Target tree type";
+2. Select "MAP (CCD0)" as the "Target tree type";
 3. For "Node heights", choose "Mean heights";
 4. Load the tree log file that BEAST 2 generated (it will end in ".trees" by default) as "Input Tree File".
 For this tutorial, the tree log file is called "RSV2-long.trees".
    If you select it from the file chooser, the parent path will automatically fill in and "YOUR_PATH" in the screen shot will be that parent path.
-5. Finally, for "Output File", copy and paste the input file path but replace the file name "RSV2-long.trees" with "RSV2-ccd.tree".
+5. Finally, for "Output File", copy and paste the input file path but replace the file name "RSV2-long.trees" with "RSV2-ccd0.tree".
    This will create the file containing the resulting MAP tree.

 The image below shows a screenshot of TreeAnnotator with the necessary settings to